Norfolk Southern brings apology, aid to derailment hearing

-WASHINGTON (AP) — Norfolk Southern's CEO is apologizing to Congress on Thursday and pledging millions of dollars to help East Palestine, Ohio, recover from the fiery hazardous materials train derailment as senators investigate rail safety and the Biden administration’s response to the disaster.
+WASHINGTON (AP) — Norfolk Southern's CEO apologized before Congress on Thursday and pledged millions of dollars to help East Palestine, Ohio, recover from last month's fiery, hazardous materials train derailment.
+But he stopped short of fully endorsing a Senate bill to toughen safety regulations.

-“I am deeply sorry for the impact this derailment has had on the people of East Palestine and surrounding communities, and I am determined to make it right," CEO Alan Shaw said in prepared remarks released ahead of the Senate Environment and Public Works panel hearing.
+CEO Alan Shaw said his railroad supports the goal of improving rail safety, but he also defended the railroad’s record.

-Shaw says the railroad will do “the right thing” with a $20 million commitment to help the community recover.
+He did back proposals to tighten standards for tank cars that the railroads don’t own, expand hazardous materials training for first responders and establish standards for the trackside detectors railroads use to spot problems.

 People are also reading…